Whistleblowing policy

 • the subject of an independent inquiry

-The officer receiving the whistleblowing allegation (if a major issue) will immediately notify the investigations team within corporate audit to include the disclosure on a central register.
+The officer receiving the whistleblowing allegation (if a major issue) will immediately notify the counter fraud team.

-We may carry out initial enquiries in order to protect individuals or employees and those accused of wrongdoing.
+We may carry out initial enquiries to protect individuals or employees and those accused of wrongdoing.
 We will use the results of these enquiries to decide whether an investigation is needed and if so, what form it should take.
-If urgent action is required this will be taken before we start any investigation.
+If urgent action is required, this will be taken before we start any investigation.

 • we should refer the concern to the Police directly or